Fidelisesq/AWS-Cloud-Resume/Documentation.md

 ## **Terraform Configuration**

 The entire infrastructure is defined using Terraform, ensuring reproducibility and scalability.
-Below is a detailed explanation of the Terraform configuration.
+Below is a detailed explanation of the Terraform configuration. `Note:` You can find all configuration files in my [Github.](https://github.com/Fidelisesq/AWS-Cloud-Resume)

 ---